Howdy, stranger!

 It’s knit from the center neck out, similar to a pi-shawl, except that the stitch doublings are spread over a few rows in lace patterning rather than in one row of yarnovers.

-The pattern will work for both laceweight (preferably heavy laceweight) or light-fingering yarns.
-The prototype was in a light-fingering alpaca.
-The two yarns in the pattern are laceweights, one a merino-silk blend and the other a merino single.
+The pattern is designed for laceweight or light-fingering yarns.
+The two yarns in the pattern are laceweights -- one a merino/silk blend and the other a merino single -- but the prototype was in a light-fingering alpaca.